iturdikulov/notes/programming language.md

 ---
-title: Programming language
 date: 2023-03-21
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Programming language

 > System of notation for writing [[computer program]]'s.
 Most programming
 > languages are text-based formal languages, but they may also be graphical.